bright/new-www/content/blog/ai-buzzwords-definitions.md

 <div className="image">![Own Knowledge Base Chatbot](../../static/images/chatbot_bright_inventions.png "Own Knowledge Base Chatbot")</div>

 It’s easier than you might think to set up a basic chatbot based on your knowledge.
 My colleague, Rafał Hofman, has prepared a tutorial on [how to create your own knowledge-based chatbot in just 5 minutes](/blog/how-to-build-gpt-assistant/).
 This guide provides all the essential information you need to set up your chatbot, thereby integrating Generative AI (with OpenAI) into your operations.

+## Large Language Models and Small Language Models

+Language Models are specific types of Generative AI that focus on processing and generating text.

+### Large Language Models (LLMs)

+LLMs understand, generate, and process natural language text.
+These models are trained on vast amounts of textual data, enabling them to comprehend context, generate coherent and relevant text, and perform various language-based tasks such as translation, summarization, and question-answering.

+Read more about the technical aspects of building LLM applications: https://brightinventions.pl/blog/build-llm-application-with-rag-langchain/

+### Small Language Models (SLMs)

+SMLs serve the same purpose as Large Language Models (LLMs), yet they are trained on a smaller amount of data.
+Therefore, they require significantly fewer computational resources compared to LLMs.
+Despite their smaller size, SLMs aim to maintain a high level of performance on various natural language processing tasks, including text generation, classification, and translation.
+Choosing SLMs can make your application more accessible on a broader spectrum of devices, or even enable offline functionality.

+### Example of language models in use – Duolingo